catdieval/user-workflow-and-user-stories/user-story-1bis.md

 - [ ] In the index.js file export by default a Paragraph function which returns a StyledP element.
 - [ ] Import styled from "styled-components".
 - [ ] The StyledP styles the p using styled with text-align set to center.

-### Div component (centered)

-- [ ] Create a Div component folder with an index.js file.
-- [ ] In the index.js file export by default a Div function which returns a StyledDiv element.
-- [ ] Import styled from "styled-components".
-- [ ] The StyledDiv styles the div using styled with text-align set to center.

 ### UploadData component